 Verse 12 is likely referring to the end times, but it does make me think about the persecuted Christians in our world today - "Let this encourage God's holy people to endure persecution patiently and remain firm to the end, obeying his commands and trusting in Jesus."
 There are thousands, if not millions, of Christians in our world today who suffer for their belief in Christ.
 They are persecuted.
 Today.
 How can we encourage these holy people of God who are enduring persecution today?
 Prayer is certainly one thing we can do, as a starter.
 Have you heard of the International Day of the Persecuted Church?
 Please visit their website by clicking on this link - and then click on the links on their home page to check out some great ministries that are serving the needs of the Persecuted Church.
 Thank you for considering praying and getting involved in the Persecuted Church.

-Bible.org's commentary on today's readings in Revelation chapter 14 titled "Special Announcements" is at this link and "The Grim Reaper and the Grapes of Wrath" is at this link.
+Bible.org's commentary on today's readings in Revelation chapter 14 titled "Special Announcements" is at this link.

 Proverbs - Proverbs 30 verses 21-23 are a continuation of the sayings of Agur, from probably around 700 B.C. during the reign of King Hezekiah.
 Agur was probably a non-Israelite wise man like Job and his friends.